 COVID vaccine and breastfeeding

-Numerous professional bodies and governmental health authorities have endorsed vaccinations against COVID-19 in breastfeeding women, while some advise on postponing until further notice.
+When it comes to the COVID vaccine and breastfeeding, numerous professional bodies and governmental health authorities have endorsed vaccinations against COVID-19 in breastfeeding women.
+Some advise on postponing until further notice.
 Here’s a quick tour around the statements:

 1. The World Health Organization (WHO)